 At Easton Legal, we know each case and relationship is unique and individual.
 Which means each property and asset settlement will be different as well.
 Whichever the case, assets or money which needs to get settled our team ensure we can come to an agreeable and best outcome for both parties.

-Contact our team today if you are separated and need help to understand your legal rights regarding your assets, joint assets and properties.
+Contact our family lawyers in Melbourne today if you are separated and need help to understand your legal rights regarding your assets, joint assets and properties.